 Is there a limit to the number of times I can visit the UK in a year?

-There is not a limit.
-But you should not spend more than half your time here.
+There is not a limit, but each visit must be no longer than 6 months.
+You should not spend more than half your time here.

 Permit Free Festivals (PFF)